vadimkantorov/busyz/README.md

 # nanozip

-A simple `zip`-like utility, supporting recursive directory traversal and excludes.
+A simple `zip`-like utility, supporting recursive directory traversal and excludes (I used it in [busytex](https://github.com/busytex/busyide)).

 It uses an excellent single-file [miniz](https://github.com/richgel999/miniz) zlib library by [Richard Geldreich](https://twitter.com/richgel999).